-in thousands of frivolous claims proceeding-and a significant administrative fee burden for the business.
-We appreciate that "[t]he AAA-ICDR's commitment is to ensure that its fees do not interfere with its mission to resolve disputes fairly and efficiently" and recommend the AAA consider further changes in this area.22
+The significantly-reduced upfront fees to obtain appointment of a Process Arbitrator are a welcome step.
+But our members have experienced situations where a Process Arbitrator abdicates their responsibility to investigate issues that have been raised with the mass filing, and thus thousands of frivolous claims are still permitted to proceed resulting in significant administrative fees.
+We appreciate that "[t]he AAA-ICDR's commitment is to ensure that its fees do not interfere with its mission to resolve disputes fairly and efficiently" and urge it to consider further changes in this area.